-Many patients decide to combine a facelift with other rejuvenating procedures to help reduce signs of aging in multiple facial areas.
-Some patients decide to have a facelift performed with a neck lift to more fully rejuvenate the lower part of the face and neck.
-Others combine their facelift surgery with a procedure that rejuvenates that upper part of the face, such as a brow lift or eyelid surgery.
+Many patients decide to combine a facelift with other rejuvenation procedures to help reduce signs of aging in multiple areas of the face.
+Some patients decide to have a facelift performed with a neck lift to fully rejuvenate the lower part of the face and neck.
+Others combine their facelift surgery with a procedure that rejuvenates the upper part of the face, such as a Brow Lift Miami or eyelid surgery.

 After your surgery, you might be interested in non-surgical treatments to help prolong your results and to help keep you looking youthful and refreshed.
-Laser skin resurfacing, dermal fillers and photo facials can all help to hold off signs of aging after surgery.
+Laser skin resurfacing, dermal fillers, and photo facials can all help to hold off visible signs of aging after surgery.

 You can discuss other surgeries with Dr. Salloum during your consultation.